Greg Savva - Counselling Twickenham, Whitton - Masters Degree

 Welcome to my profile.
 I'm Greg.

 I believe in a compassionate, open-minded approach to counselling.
-Helping you make sense of your thoughts and emotions, as you learn how to overcome the stress of anxiety, anger, depression and trauma.
-I also enable you to repair broken relationships, or make adjustments to unwanted patterns of behaviour.
+Helping you make sense of difficult thoughts and emotions, as you learn to overcome anxiety, anger, depression and trauma.
+I also work with couples counselling to help you improve communication, repair broken relationships and make adjustments to unwanted behaviour patterns.

 At Counselling Twickenham, I see our work together as a partnership which thrives on effective listening and feedback.
 This means offering you realistic solutions that make sense and resonate with your experience.
 As an experienced counsellor, I recognise the key to success is rebuilding your self-confidence and trust.
-So it's important that while you tackle your issues, you still remain true to yourself.
+So it's important that while you tackle your issues and change for the better, you still remain true to yourself.

-I have a Masters Degree in counselling and psychotherapy.
+I have a Masters Degree in counselling and psychotherapy (UKCP registered/ accredited).
 I've worked for over 12 years in private practice, at MIND, the NHS, universities and other counselling agencies.

 Most people find me warm, open and sensitive to their needs.
 As well as having a good sense of humour, I always show an attitude of tolerance and respect.
 While I am aware it can be challenging to talk through your problems with a counsellor, it's vital to air your concerns with someone you trust.
 I see myself as committed to your needs and able to attune to your emotions, yet remain neutral.
 A therapist who can offer you an overview of your situation and discuss alternative solutions without a hidden agenda.
 I also offer Mindfulness practice based on the latest scientific research on the brain and neuroscience.